Close Menu

 The people of Plateau deserve security, justice, and peace not hollow promises and delayed responses.

-The question now is: how long will this cycle of death and destruction continue before those responsible are brought to justice and lasting peace is restored?
+How long will the cycle of death and destruction continue before authorities bring perpetrators to justice and restore peace?

 Spread the love